Wilmox/portfolio/_content/notes/a-brief-history-of-time.md

 Quantum field theory (**QFT**) and general relativity (**GR**) describe the physics of the Universe with astounding accuracy within their own domains of applicability.
 However, these two theories **contradict **each other.
 For example, the uncertainty principle of QFT is incompatible with GR.
 This contradiction, and the fact that QFT and GR do not fully explain observed phenomena, have led physicists to search for a theory of "quantum gravity" that is both internally consistent and explains observed phenomena just as well as or better than existing theories do.<br />

 At the time the book was written, "**superstring theory**" had emerged as the most popular theory of quantum gravity, but this theory and related string theories were still incomplete and had yet to be proven in spite of significant effort (this remains the case as of 2020).
 String theory proposes that particles behave like one-dimensional "**strings**", rather than as dimensionless particles as they do in QFT.
-These strings <span>"vibrate"</span> in many dimensions.
+These strings _vibrate_  in many dimensions.
 Instead of 3 dimensions as in QFT or 4 dimensions as in GR, superstring theory requires a total of <span >10 dimensions</span>.
 The nature of the six "hyperspace" dimensions required by superstring theory are difficult if not impossible to study, leaving countless theoretical string theory landscapes which each describe a universe with different properties.
 Without a means to narrow the scope of possibilities, it is likely impossible to find practical applications for string theory.<br />

 Alternative theories of quantum gravity, such as **loop quantum gravity**, similarly suffer from a lack of evidence and difficulty to study.<br />